CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 Image

-*Padding* will dictate how far the stamp will extand past the design's edge.
+*Padding* will dictate how far the stamp will extend past the design's edge.

 *Keep Original Artwork* will keep the design as well as creating the stamp.